DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## Simple Notification Service (SNS)

 ### SNS Simplified:
-Simple Notification Service is a pushed-based messaging service that provides a highly scalable, flexible, and cost-effective method to publish a custom messages to subscribers who wish to be informed about a certain topic.
+Simple Notification Service is a pushed-based messaging service that provides a highly scalable, flexible, and cost-effective (inexpensive) method to publish a custom messages to subscribers who wish to be informed about a certain topic.
+First steps for new customers is to setup a billing alert.
+Publish messages and imediately deliver to subscribers or applications.

-### SNS Key Details:
+### SNS Key Details (Updated 9/27/20)
 - SNS is mainly used to send alarms or alerts.
 - SNS provides topics for high-throughput, push-based, many-to-many messaging.
 - Using Amazon SNS topics, your publisher systems can fan out messages to a large number of subscriber endpoints for parallel processing, including Amazon SQS queues, AWS Lambda functions, and HTTP/S webhooks.
 Additionally, SNS can be used to fan out notifications to end users using mobile push, SMS, and email.
 - You can send these push notifications to Apple, Google, Fire OS, and Windows devices.
+Native methods for Apple and Android are supported.
+SMS text is supported.
+Other methdods include email and to an HTTP endpoint.
 - SNS allows you to group multiple recipients using topics.
 A topic is an access point for allowing recipients to dynamically subscribe for identical copies of the same notification.
 - One topic can support deliveries to multiple endpoint types.
 When you publish to a topic, SNS appropriately formats copies of that message to send to whichever kind of device.
 - To prevent messages being lost, messages are stored redundantly across multiple AZs.
 - There is no long or short polling involved with SNS due to the instantaneous pushing of messages
 - SNS has flexible message delivery over multiple transport protocols and has a simple API.

+### SNS vs. SQS
+- Both support messaging capabilities.
+- SNS: Push the message 'now'
+- SQS: Poll the queue 'quicly'

 ## Kinesis